 - The Application Paperwork Is In… Now What?
 Getting our Kids Ready for Kindergarten.

 - K-Readiness: How Do I Know If My Child Is Ready?

 - Easing Kindergarten Jitters

 - Books that Ease the Transition…

-Do you have a question or concern about getting into a Kindergarten of your choice?
+Do you have a question or concern about getting into a Kindergarten school of choice?
 Or do you have some advice for parents worried about enrollment?
 Please share it in the comments below.